 A lack of willpower is not what prevents people from stopping marijuana use.
 The illness they are dealing with is serious and requires professional assistance and treatment to overcome.

-What Are the Risk Factors for Marijuana Addiction?
+What Are the Risk Factors of Marijuana Addiction?

 - Family history of substance abuse